patternfly/patternfly-elements/docs/content/theme/writing-web-component-styles.md

 1. **Color**:  Rather than using only Sass variables `$red` or hexidecimal colors like `#c00`, please use the `pfe-color()` function along with a theme variable, i.e. `pfe-color(ui-base)`.
 Occasionally you may have to wrap interpolation syntax `#{ }` around the function to allow Sass to compile, i.e. `#{pfe-color(ui-base)}`.

-    * This function does some heavy-lifting by looking up the `$pfe-colors: ()` map and returning namespaced CSS variables for the theme and fallback color, in that order:
+    * This function does some heavy-lifting by looking up the `$pf-colors: ()` map and returning namespaced CSS variables for the theme and fallback color, in that order:

     ```